+Reporting

-- OGR requires all financial reports to be submitted along with a Warehouse Query (for ISAs only) detailing the expenditures made for that period by the child department. - At OGR's discretion, reimbursement will be held until reporting requirements are met. - Requests for reimbursement must be received by OGR within 30 days of the end date of the contract.
-Those received after 30 days may result in non-payment at the option of OGR.
+OGR requires all financial reports to be submitted along with a Warehouse Query and Labor Cost Management Query (for ISAs only) detailing the expenditures made for that period by the child department.
+Documentation to support the match is also required if a non-federal match is required.

+At OGR's discretion, reimbursement will be held until reporting requirements are met.

+• Requests for reimbursement and Financial Reports

+All request for reimbursements and financial reports MUST be received by OGR 15 days after the end of the reporting period.

+Those received after the required time frame may result in non-payment at the option of OGR.
 Should this occur, OGR will notify the subrecipient of the non-payment for this reason.

 Reimbursement under a subsequent contract may also be withheld pending resolution of any outstanding documentation or other requirements not fulfilled to the satisfaction of OGR.
-Furthermore, OGR may withhold execution of any subsequent contract. - If the request for reimbursement is returned because of incomplete documentation, the request and documentation must be resubmitted within the timeframe dictated by OGR. - Programmatic and financial reports must be received in accordance with the requirements of the specific award.
-At the option of OGR, reimbursement will be held until all reporting requirements are met. - Allowable grant-related travel costs will be paid at the lesser rate of \$.45 per mile or the subrecipient's normal reimbursement rate.
+Furthermore, OGR may withhold execution of any subsequent contract.
+If the request for reimbursement is returned because of incomplete documentation, the request and documentation must be resubmitted within the timeframe dictated by OGR.

+- Programmatic and Financial Reports must be received in accordance with the requirements of the specific award.
+At the option of OGR, reimbursement will be held until all reporting requirements are met. - Allowable grant-related travel costs will be paid at the lesser rate of \$.62 per mile or the subrecipient's normal reimbursement rate.
 This rate is subject to change.
 Tolls and parking for grant-related local travel may also be paid.
 Receipts are required. - Indirect cost rates will not be reimbursed based on a percentage rate without documentation of the rate having been approved by a federal agency.
-When a percentage rate has not been approved by a federal agency, a subrecipient may request of OGR allowable direct costs that will be incurred and can be specifically allocated to the project being funded. - 2 CFR 200.414 Indirect Cost includes provisions: That a de minimis indirect rate of 10% of modified total direct costs (MTDC) Non-federal entities, which have never held a negotiated rate are eligible to elect the de minimis rate of 10% of modified total direct costs (MTDC). - Procurement practices of subrecipient agencies must be followed.
+When a percentage rate has not been approved by a federal agency, a subrecipient may request of OGR allowable direct costs that will be incurred and can be specifically allocated to the project being funded.

+Note: 2 CFR 200.414(F), "any non-Federal entity that does not have a current negotiated (including provisional) rate, except for those non-Federal entities described in appendix VII, paragraph D.1.b, may elect to charge a de minimis rate of 10% of modified total direct costs (MTDC) which may be used indefinitely."

+Costs must be consistently charged as either indirect or direct costs but may not be double charged or inconsistently charged as both.
+If chosen, this methodology once elected must be used consistently for all Federal awards until such time as a non-Federal entity chooses to negotiate for a rate, which the non-Federal entity may apply to do at any time.

+- Procurement practices of subrecipient agencies must be followed.
 The subrecipient should ensure that its procurement practices conform to any specific federal guidelines found in the references in the federal conditions section above.
 Where there is a difference between the practices of the subrecipient agency/organization and a federal guideline, the more restrictive procedure applies. - Timesheets must be maintained by subrecipients for work performed by its employee(s) paid for with grant funds.
 Timesheets must show the hours worked and paid for with grant funds and must be signed by the employee(s).

-Comingling of grant funds is strictly prohibited. - Submission of "Federal OMB Circular 2 CFR 200 Audit Form (formerly OMB Circular A-133)" is required for subrecipients that expend more than \$750,000 in federal funds from all sources during their fiscal year.
-Subrecipients will submit the form to OGR at the end of the fiscal year after the completion of a single or program-specific audit of their federal funds.
-Subrecipients must indicate if they were required to have an audit and if so, to identify any findings related to the federal funds awarded by OGR.
+COMINGLING OF GRANT FUNDS IS STRICTLY PROHIBITED